-Under the pre-1957 law, the doctrine of imputed contributory negligence barred an innocent spouse from any recovery for an injury caused by the negligence of the other spouse and a third party.
-The enactment of Section 163.5 in 1957, in effect, permitted the injured spouse to place the entire tort liability burden upon the third party and exonerate the other spouse whose actions also contributed to the injury.
+Although the enactment of Section 163.5 has had undesirable ramifications in its effect on the community property system, it did successfully abrogate the doctrine of imputed contributory negligence and allow an injured spouse to recover for injuries caused by the concurring negligence of the other spouse and a third party.
+See Cooke v.
+Tsipouroglou, 59 Cal.2d 660, 664, 31 Cal.
+Rptr.
+60, 381 P.2d 940 (1963).
 The enactment of legislation making personal injury damages awarded to a married person community property will again raise the problem that Section 163.5 was enacted to solve.